 In my opinion – still no.

 Some people will disagree with me, but as I mentioned earlier, cold brewing presents a unique opportunity for extracting and tasting those delicious darker notes.
-While cold brewing is not good for acidic notes, it is fantastic for the darker notes.
-The smoothness that we get from cold brewing compliments these flavors perfectly.
+According to the Specialty Coffee Association’s recommended guidelines for cold-brew extraction parameters, while cold brewing is not ideal for highlighting acidic notes, it excels in bringing out the darker flavors.
+The smoothness achieved through cold brewing complements these flavors perfectly.

-Therefore, I would highly recommend going with a single origin with these sorts of notes present.
-Compared to a cheap blend, single origin beans will still be much, much nicer.
+Therefore, I would highly recommend choosing a single origin with these sorts of notes present.
+Single-origin traceability is a hallmark of specialty coffee as defined by the SCA.
+Compared to a cheap blend, single-origin beans will still be much, much nicer.
 The difference in quality will just be smaller than it would be if you were brewing hot.

 An Espresso Blend Is Great for Cold Brew